Jeep Compass: Production

 The Compass is assembled at plants in Italy, Mexico, Brazil, China, and India.
 North American and European models are manufactured in Melfi, Italy (designation: BU/520) and Toluca, Mexico (designation: MP/522); moved from Belvidere, Illinois.
 In Brazil, the second-generation Jeep Compass started production the 26 September 2016 at FCA's new Goiana, Pernambuco Assembly Plant (designation: M1/551).
 Chinese models were produced by the GAC Fiat Chrysler joint venture (designation: M4/553).
 Production of the first-generation Compass and Patriot ended in early 2017, with production of the second-generation Compass beginning in early 2017 for North American models.
 Assembled at Fiat's facility in Ranjangaon, Maharashtra, it is Jeep's first model assembled in India since 1996 (designation: M6/566).
 The right-hand drive version is solely produced at the Indian plant.
 Stellantis's Brampton Assembly plant in Ontario, Canada, is to be retooled for the next-generation Compass, with production commencing in the fourth quarter of 2025.
 Stellantis is planning a US$970 million (1.32 billion Canadian-dollar) investment so that Brampton can build cars with internal combustion engines as well as battery-electric vehicles.

 India

-The Compass was unveiled in India on 12 April 2017 and assembled in the FCA India Pune plant since 1 July 2017.
+The Compass was unveiled in India on April 12, 2017, and has been assembled in the Fiat India Automobiles plant in Ranjangaon near Pune, jointly operated by Stellantis and Tata Motors, since June 1, 2017.
 In addition to manufacturing for the Indian market, Jeep also exports the Indian-made Compass to many right-hand drive markets such as the United Kingdom, Australia, New Zealand, Ireland, Brunei, Japan, Indonesia, South Africa, Nepal, and Thailand.
-The India-spec model is available with two engine options - a 1.4-liter I4, turbocharged MultiAir gasoline, and a 2.0-liter I4, turbocharged Multijet II diesel engine.
+The India-spec model is available with two engine options - a 1.4-liter I4, turbocharged MultiAir gasoline engine, and a 2.0-liter I4, turbocharged Multijet II diesel engine.
 In 2017 Jeep sold about 10,000 Compasses in India from the day of release until the middle of December.

 In 2017, the vehicle contained over 65% Indian parts.